leifwritescode/demo-app/README.md

 contain multiple tags (where tag in this context refers to a sensor).
 Each tag has an `id`, `name`, `site_id`, optional `unit` and a `created_at` timestamp.

 The application has a graphql API which will be available at https://localhost:7141/graphql.
-When returning a list of items, the API uses the Connection Model as described here https://graphql.org/learn/pagination/, but including the helper method `items` that directly lists the nodes.

 We recommend using the [Altair GraphQL](https://altairgraphql.dev/) client to consume the API.
-The GraphQL is documented and the documentation can be viewed in the client.
+The GraphQL API is documented and the documentation can be viewed in the client.

+When returning a list of
+items, the API uses the Connection Model as described here https://graphql.org/learn/pagination/, but including the helper method `items` that directly lists the nodes.

 An example query:
 ```graphql